 Every year, thousands of students apply to ISB.
 Many of them have strong GMAT scores, good academic profiles and work experience, and a high likelihood of success at the ISB admissions process.
 Yet, many year, many deserving candidates fail to make it to ISB in spite of these credentials.
 GyanOne has worked with many reapplicants, helping them to make it to ISB the following year.
-Yet, this article is not about us – it is about ISB applicants themselves, and how they can avoid some common mistakes that can lead to the rejection of their candidature at ISB.
+Yet, this article is not about us – it is about ISB applicants themselves, and how they can avoid some common ISB MBA admission mistakes that, if not addressed, can lead to the rejection of their candidature at ISB.

 Please note: None of the advice mentioned here is meant to criticize reapplicants.
 It is just meant as learning for future applicants.